tfsojon/bairaktaris-de/content/english/_index.md

     description: "Protect your design vision and leave nothing up to interpretation with interaction recipes.
 Quickly share and access all your team members interactions by using libraries, ensuring consistency throughout the."
     image: "images/henry-dunant.webp"

-  - subtitle: "Secondary Speciality"
+  - subtitle: "Hospital"
-    title: "Say hello to no-code The Advance Creation"
+    title: "Henry Dunant Hospital Center"
-    description: "From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
-Make mind-blowing of New interactions everyday without ever having to write any new code."
+    description: "The Henry Dunant Hospital Center is not only one of the most modern Hospitals in Greece but also in the whole of south-Europe.
+It consists of 462 hospital beds, 38 intensive care beds, and 25 modern operating theaters."
-    image: "images/henry-dunant.webp"
+    image: "images/about/proti-grammi.webp"

 # place_of_birth
 place_of_birth: